St. Francis raid: Raid

 After sunrise, Rogers ordered the village burned down.
 As the houses burned it became clear that some of the inhabitants had attempted to escape the carnage by hiding in the attic spaces, which then became death traps.
 The church was burned, but not before it was ransacked for its more valuable trappings, and at least one priest refused quarter and perished in the flames.
 The only structures not destroyed were the storehouses, which contained corn that Rogers and his men would require as sustenance during their retreat.

 Only a few of the village's inhabitants at the time the raid began survived the experience.
 Robert Kirkwood, a Scotsman who had been mistreated by Shawnee earlier in the war, wrote that "This was I believe the bloodiest scene in all America, our revenge being complete."

-Rogers interrogated some of the captives, and learned that large companies of French and Indians were within easy marching distance, including a force of about 400 that were expected to arrive the next day.
+Rogers interrogated some of the captives and learned that large companies of French and Indians were within easy marching distance, including a force of about 400 that were expected to arrive the next day.
 After a brief council, Rogers and his men agreed that the only reasonable means of retreat was to Number Four, a straight-line distance of about 200 mi through uncharted wilderness.
-Rogers and his men gathered up their loot and as much of the stored corn as they could carry, and set off to the south.
+Rogers and his men gathered up as much of the stored corn as they could carry and set off to the south.